Skip to navigation Skip to content

 5

-Pre entry hardship – care recipient notifies entry in care + Read more ...
+Pre-entry hardship – care recipient notifies entry into care + Read more ...

 The below relates to home, permanent residential or residential respite care.

-If the care recipient has entered care within 120 days of the pre-entry assessment, complete a new calculator assessment using the pre-entry expenses as at the date of entry into care.
+If the care recipient has entered care within 120 days of the pre-entry assessment, complete a new calculator assessment using the pre-entry expenses as at the date of entry into care (as per Step 10).

 If the care recipient has entered care outside of the 120 days of the pre-entry assessment, a new claim needs to be completed with expenses provided as of date of entry into care: